πPositions and Leverage

 How Leverage Works

-For example, if a trader uses 10x leverage, it means they can control a position 10 times larger than their current balance.
-This can lead to increased profits if the market moves in the right direction, but also significantly increases losses if the market moves against the position.
-It's important to note that using leverage increases the risk of liquidation, where a trader can lose all their margin due to adverse market movement.
+For example, if a trader uses 5x leverage, this means they can control a position 5 times larger than their current balance.
+This can lead to increased profits if the market moves in the right direction, but also significantly increases losses if the market goes against the position.
+It's important to note that using leverage increases the risk of liquidation, when a trader can lose their entire margin due to unfavorable market movement.

 π Available Leverage Levels